swilgosz/hanamimastery/data/episodes/56-progress-bar.md

 end
 ```

-Result is simple, we use the books repo to make a simple request.
+Result is simple, we use the books repo to make a simple request, som rom and sequel are used here, but it is not really relevant to the topic at hand, so the repo implementation is omitted.

 You probably noticed the inputs in the view, they just hold the values we need to keep finding the correct book based on the initial isbn (which later got an identifier on the back, that tells us if it is ISBN-10 or 13 to make some queries easier).